hpc-carpentry/old-hpc-workflows/_episodes/02-snakefiles.md

 ~~~
 {: .language-bash}

+The number of cores to use is a required argument for versions 5.11 and
-It is possible to use more cores, but a single core is sufficient for now.
+above of Snakemake.
+It is possible to use more cores, but a single core
+is sufficient for now.
+It is also possible to indicate the number of
+cores using `-c 1`, which will be used going forward.
+By default,
-By default, Snakemake tells us what it's doing as it executes actions:
+Snakemake tells us what it's doing as it executes actions:

 ~~~
 Provided cores: 1